-In general we cannot post our work because it is copyrighted by the Artist, and we take that very seriously, as we do our confidentiality agreement.
+In general we don’t post the work we do for others because it is copyrighted by the Artist, and we take that very seriously, as we do our confidentiality agreement.
+Typically the work we do stays between you and us except for possible session performance or mixing and mastering credits in the liner or in the absence of that the mp3 metadata.

-As a matter of fact, when you are finished recording at Zen Duder, you get a very official looking signed and witnessed sheet of paper that states some metrics about the work we did for you, that this is your work, the dates that it was recorded, where it was recorded, and that you are the sole owner of the copyright to this work.
+So when you are finished recording at Zen Duder, you get a very official looking signed and witnessed sheet of paper that states some engineering metrics about the work we did for you, that this is your work, the dates that it was recorded, where it was recorded, and that you are the sole owner of the copyright to this work.
 Its a nice thing to have and serves as proof that this is your 100% original work should you ever need that for an upload or contract or whatever.
+We can also provide tips regarding what you need to do as an artist to properly copyright your work.

-We have no rights to your work, but we do offer free encrypted professional archival services for it which can come in very handy.
-For example, say you want to re-mix the work or work on it some more later on.
+We also offer free encrypted professional archival services which can come in very handy.
+Typically we save the work we do indefinitely.
+For example, say you want to re-mix the work or work on it some more later on like 5 or 10 years later.
+We have you covered.

 Analog Chill has been kind enough to give us permission to upload copyright free all of the tracks we recorded for them.